5 KEY BODYBUILDING MINDSET TIPS FOR FASTER MUSCLE GROWTH

 By skipping a workout, you’ll lose consistency and momentum.
 As a result, it’ll become easier to miss the next one and the next one, and from there, you’ll keep spiraling downward.
 (Here are some tips about how to approach training after time off to help get you back on track.)

 Besides, skipping a workout justifies you cheating on your diet.
 After all, you already “messed up.”
 And that’ll also have a compounding effect.

 Remember: a huge percentage of fitness success is about creating habits.
 Exercising should become as automatic as brushing your teeth.
 It shouldn’t be something you think about too much or consider “skipping.”
 It should be something you do because it’s part of your normal routine.

 If you’re a beginning lifter or are coming back from an extended layoff, you will need discipline and willpower to build those habits.
 You’ll probably have to push through and force yourself at times.

 But every time you act regardless of how you feel, it’ll become easier in the future to make the right decision.
 You’ll need less willpower every time.

 In fact, you may even start to look forward to going to the gym and maintaining your healthy eating habits.
 Your brain will begin to perceive them as a positive instead of a negative because of how consistent training and nutrition make you feel, as well as the external results you’re getting.

 So, get a proper plan and execute it no matter how motivated or unmotivated you might feel.
 If you do that, motivation becomes less and less of a factor over time.

-It’s about building habits and making fitness a part of your life and self-image.
+A true, attainable bodybuilding mindset is about building habits and making fitness a part of your life and self-image.

 If you found this article helpful, make sure to sign up for your FREE custom fitness plan below...